Professional Liability (Errors & Omissions) Insurance

 You will also not be covered if you knew about a claim before the policy incepted.
 This is another reason to continuously buy E&O insurance as you must report matters once you find out about them.
 There is also no hiding.
 If you know of a matter, buy insurance and then try to report it as a new claim, the discovery process will almost always uncover the knowledge date.

-And as already mentioned, you will not be covered outside of the duration of your policy if the E&O coverage is a claims-made policy.
+As well, you will not be covered outside of the duration of your policy if the E&O coverage is a claims-made policy.

 Does Professional Liability Insurance Have A Deductible?